scriptituk/xfade-easing/README.md

 There are 4 fixed CSS smoothing curves and a general `cubic-bezier()` easing function documented at [W3C here](https://drafts.csswg.org/css-easing-2/#cubic-bezier-easing-functions).
 See also the [CSS Cubic Bezier Generator](https://www.cssportal.com/css-cubic-bezier-generator/) to craft your own.
-The implementation used here is ported from Apple’s [open-source Webkit](https://github.com/WebKit/WebKit).
+The implementation used here is transpiled from Apple’s [open-source Webkit](https://github.com/WebKit/WebKit).

 ![cubic-bezier easing](assets/css-cubic-bezier.gif)